primeharbor/breaches.cloud/content/incidents/o365-2023/index.md

 * US Department of Commerce
 * Commerce Secretary Gina Raimondo’s email account
 * "email accounts at the House of Representatives"[^2]
+* The US Ambassador to China, Nicholas Burns

 ### Timeline
 | Date | Event |